LLLisa/ReduxGeneralStore/package/README.md

 met (well, it can, but you probably shouldn't bother).
 Also, no consideration is given to security here.
 You are expected to take care of these sorts of situations in your REST API routes and/or by building your own thunks and reducers to cover them.

 The Redux General Store is intended for general, non-secure CRUD operations between your frontend and your API.
+It does not prevent you from adding thunks or reducers in the traditional way.
+You can even use the CRUD suite from the General Store and make a new reducer for that one thunk the General Store doesn't provide!

 So let's get started!

-## Getting Started
+# Getting Started

 First, do the old

     $ npm install redux-general-store --save-dev

-then
+Then, in your redux store/index file:

     import GeneralStore from 'redux-general-store'

 What you have just imported is the GeneralStore class.
-Create an instance of it and pass in the base URL of your API as the first argument, and an array containing the names of the models (or slices if you prefer) you will be using the general store for as the second argument.
+Create an instance of it and pass in the base URL of your API as the first argument, and an array containing the names of your data models as the second argument.
 It will look something like this:

     export const GS = new GeneralStore('http://localhost:42069', [ 'users', 'accounts', 'files', ]);

 You can put the export statement elsewhere if you wish.
-When the GS object is created, it will automatically construct a full CRUD reducer for each of the models passed in the second argument.
+When the GS object is created, it will automatically construct reducers for each of the models passed in the second argument.

-## The GS Object
+# The GS Object

-### Properties
+## Properties

 The GS object is returned when you create an instance of the GeneralStore class using the `new` keyword.
-It has three(3) properties:
+It has three properties:

 - `GS.baseUrl`

 (String) This is the base url to your api.
 Something like `http://localhost:42069` or `www.fsf.org` or something.
-The actual api route will be appended to this url.
+The rest of the api route (pun intended) will be appended to this url.

 - `GS.models`